e1quem/LML/README.md

 ## Introduction

 [Letterboxd](https://letterboxd.com) is an online social network for movie enthusiasts.
-Users can keep track of movies they've seen and rate them, on a 0.5 to 5 stars scale (0.5 granularity), with the option to "like" a movie: a binary independent variable.
+Users can keep track of movies they've seen and rate them on a 0.5 to 5 stars scale with the option to "like" a movie: a binary independent variable.
 When a user adds any movie to its top-four all-time favorites, he becomes a "fan" of said movie.
 Finally, users can save movies they want to see in their "watchlist".
 All of this data is transparent: rating distribution and user reviews are accessible to anyone.

 **Disclaimer**: Rated movies have a lot of varied features.
 On a small sample, this algorithm will struggle to learn anything different than the mean rating.
 To ensure good performance and algorithmic confidence for high and low ratings, a profile with consistent ratings of 1000+ movies is recommended.
 In this example, we obtain high performances using [Karsten's Letterboxd profile](https://letterboxd.com/Kurstboy/) (2225 rated movies).